avishayil/ansible-workshop/README.md

 ## Getting Started

 Finished all the initial setup?
-Head to [exercise 1](exercise-1) to start polishing your skills with Ansible.
+Head to [Exercise 1](exercise-1) to start polishing your skills with Ansible.